Constraining Torsion in Maximally symmetric (sub)spaces: Introduction sec:intro

-Now, in view of the plausibility of all these observable effects of torsion, there is a crucial point to note.
-That is, the estimation of any such effect is subject to a clear understanding of how torsion is affected by, and in turn does affect, the symmetries of space-time.
-In other words, given a space-time metric structure, any observable prediction of torsion should require, in the first place, a complete determination of the admissible independent torsion degrees of freedom, depending on what symmetries are exhibited.
+Now, it is crucial to emphasize here that the estimation of any of the observable effects of torsion is subject to a clear understanding of how torsion is affected by, and in turn does affect, the symmetries of space-time.
+In other words, given a space-time metric structure, the foremost requirement for any observable prediction of torsion is the complete determination of the admissible torsion degrees of freedom, depending on the symmetries that are exhibited.
 Let us limit our attention to the scenarios of natural interest in any gravitational theory, viz. to space-times which either exhibit {\em maximal symmetry} on their own or could be decomposed to maximally symmetric subspaces.
-If we demand such maximal symmetry be preserved in presence of torsion, our foremost task would be to ascertain which of the torsion tensor components can exist, given the fact that these components would also backreact on the metric and hence affect the geometric structure of space-time.
+If the maximal symmetry is to be preserved in presence of torsion, then one has to ascertain the existent torsion tensor components, taking note of the fact that these components would back-react on the metric and hence affect the geometric structure of space-time.